South Cotabato: Philippine independence

 After World War II, the final exodus of settlers from Luzon and Visayas poured into the area's virgin land.
 In the early 1960s as population, trade and industries grew in southern part of Cotabato, a clamor of local self-governance arose.
 Thus, on July 18, 1966, South Cotabato was separated from Cotabato as an independent province.
 At that time, the province consisted of 11 municipalities, namely: Banga, South Cotabato, General Santos (now a city), Glan, Kiamba, Koronadal, Maitum, Norala, Polomolok, Surallah, Tantangan, and Tupi.
 These municipalities were established long before the creation of the province.
 Other component municipalities were formed after it fully functioned as a province.

 With the creation of regions under Pres.
 Ferdinand Marcos, South Cotabato was grouped with Region XI, also known as Southern Mindanao, in 1975.

 In 1992, the province of Sarangani was formed out of South Cotabato.
 Seven towns in southern and coastal section of the province (Malungon, Alabel, Malapatan, Glan, Maasim, Kiamba and Maitum) became part of the new province, leaving South Cotabato with 11 remaining municipalities.

 Regional offices were relocated to South Cotabato in accordance with EO 429 dated October 12, 1990, issued by President Corazon C. Aquino during the expansion of the newly created Autonomous Region in Muslim Mindanao, and EO No. 36 dated September 19, 2001, issued by President Gloria Macapagal Arroyo which says South Cotabato is to be transferred from Southern Mindanao region to Region XII and having the city of Koronadal as the regional center of Region XII.

 Contemporary

 On August 16, 2000, Republic Act No. 8803 was approved, that converted the municipality of Koronadal into a component city of South Cotabato.

-In 2015, the National Competitiveness Council declared the province as the 4th most competitive province in the country.